alan-turing-institute/data-safe-haven/docs/how_to_guides/project_management/data-ingress.md

 # Data Ingress Process

-This document details the ways of importing data to the Data Safe Haven (DSH).
+This document details the ways of importing data to the Turing Safe Haven.
-It is based on the [Data ingress policy](<https://github.com/alan-turing-institute/data-safe-haven/wiki/Data-ingress:-policy>).
 By data we refer to any digital document, file, dataset in any format known and to be known.
-If the data comes in physical format please refer to the appendix 1.

-Note that **Tier 4 data will never be imported into the Turing Data Safe Haven** as described in the [Data ingress policy](<https://github.com/alan-turing-institute/data-safe-haven/wiki/Data-ingress:-policy>).

 ## Definitions